MicrosoftDocs/win32/desktop-src/Msi/primaryvolumespaceremaining.md

-﻿---
+---
-Description: 'The installer sets the value of the PrimaryVolumeSpaceRemaining property to a string representing the total number of bytes remaining on the volume referenced by the PrimaryVolumePath property, if all currently selected features were installed.' ms.assetid: '8a59d22f-b8a1-47bf-90f3-f8cadfae8ecd'
+Description: The installer sets the value of the PrimaryVolumeSpaceRemaining property to a string representing the total number of bytes remaining on the volume referenced by the PrimaryVolumePath property, if all currently selected features were installed. ms.assetid: 8a59d22f-b8a1-47bf-90f3-f8cadfae8ecd
 title: PrimaryVolumeSpaceRemaining property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PrimaryVolumeSpaceRemaining property